Man wanted in killing of Baltimore tech entrepreneur Pava LaPere is arrested, police say

 The public defender’s office, which represented Billingsley in the past, told The Associated Press on Tuesday that it was too early for them to comment on this case.
 The office didn’t immediately respond to an email seeking comment on Billingsley’s behalf on Thursday morning.

-While building tech startup EcoMap Technologies, LaPere remained laser focused on what motivated her from the beginning: forging connections, building community and using entrepreneurship to create meaningful social change.
+While building EcoMap, LaPere remained laser focused on the philanthropic efforts that motivated her from the beginning.

 “She knew what she wanted to accomplish and there was nothing that would get in her way,” her father, Frank LaPere, told a crowd of over 100 people who gathered for the vigil on Wednesday night.